Omerr/research-guide/chapters/03 - Part 3 - Ensuring Product Impact/10-end-to-end.md

 - If you can't ship in the time box, you're building too much.

 **Drawing Backwards ([chapter 7](#drawing-backwards)):**
+- Drawing backwards ([chapter 7](#drawing-backwards)) defines both:
+  - The target output.
-- Drawing backwards provides the foundation: target output as well as the hypothesized chain of steps.
+  - The hypothesized chain of intermediary steps to reach it.
 - End-to-end iterations test whether that chain actually works on real data.
 - The target from drawing backwards acts as your north star throughout iterations.
 - Each iteration validates or refines the steps that drawing backwards identified.
+- Use both: drawing backwards reveals what to build, while end-to-end iterations prove it works and lets you test it incrementally.

 ### Summary: End-to-End Iterations

 **End-to-end iterations** ensure Research impacts the product by continuously validating feasibility and learning from real data.

-**Relationship to drawing backwards:**
-- Drawing backwards ([chapter 7](#drawing-backwards)) defines both:
-  - The target output.
-  - The hypothesized chain of intermediary steps to reach it.
-- End-to-end iterations validate that hypothesized chain on real data and build it incrementally.
-- Use both: drawing backwards reveals what to build, while end-to-end iterations prove it works and lets you test it incrementally.

 **The five principles:**
 1. **Outline the process** - Draw backwards already gives you this: the chain from input to output.